MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-create-folders.md

 # Create folders in Dynamics 365 Guides to organize your guides

-Folders are useful for managing groups of guides with the same permissions, such as guides for a specific team or product.
-Permissions assigned to folders do not give permissions to guides within those folders, however.
-A folder can contain guides and subfolders.
+Folders are useful for managing groups of guides or assets with the same permissions, such as guides and their assets for a specific team or product.
+A folder can contain guides, subfolders, and assets (3D parts, images, videos, and object anchors).
 Each folder can be assigned an owner.
 When you delete a folder, all items in that folder are also deleted.

 ## Prerequisites

-- Guides admin or author role
+- Guides Admin or Author role

 ## Create a folder